miazga-git/Comptia-Security-Plus/README.md

 I decided to make solid repetition before the exam so I watched again all Professor Messer's playlist on YouTube, additionally I found mobile app with questions for CompTIA Security+ and I went through majority of those questions.
 The day before the exam I did general repetition - focusing mainly on Performance Based Questions from sample exams.

 ## Exam afterthoughts
 08 Jan 2023 I passed my CompTIA Security+ exam, my score was 807/900 (minimum passing is 750).
 In my opinion exam was really fair.
+In my opinion, going through the database of questions provided here guarantees success in the exam.
+Good luck on your CompTIA Sec+ exam! :)